adammurdoch/kotlin-tools/base-plugins/README.md

 - Adds `application { }` block
   - `application.appName` - the base name for the application, used for various default file names.
-  - `application.imageDirectory` - the directory to create the distribution image in.
+  - `application.distribution.imageDirectory` - the directory to create the distribution image in.
 - Adds a `dist` task to create a distribution image containing the app ready for installation.
   By default, this is created in `build/dist-image`